Hamburger SV: Other sports

-The club's rugby section was established in 1925 but ceased operation in the 1990s.
+The club's rugby section was established in 1925, but ceased operation in the 1990s.
 It was re-established in March 2006.
-The club's men's baseball section, HSV Hamburg, known as the Stealers, was established in 1985 and plays in the first division of the Baseball Bundesliga.
-Other important sections are volleyball and cricket.
-Okka Rau was qualified for the 2008 Beijing Olympics of volleyball.
-HSV Cricket plays in the league of the North German Cricket Federation (Norddeutscher Cricket Verband) and won several first places.
+The club's men's baseball section, HSV Hamburg, known as the Stealers, was established in 1985, and plays in the first division of the Baseball Bundesliga.
+Other sections include volleyball and cricket.
+Okka Rau qualified for the 2008 Beijing Olympics of volleyball.
+HSV Cricket plays in the league of the North German Cricket Federation (Norddeutscher Cricket Verband), winning several first places.